 Although you may know that your router uses 2.4GHz for 802.11n and 5GHz for 802.11ac and 802.11n, you might not realise that there's a choice of 'channel' on each frequency.
-Essentially, routers can pick from 11 different channels and many choose this upon initial setup based on which other networks are broadcasting in the local area.
+Essentially, routers can pick from quite a few different channels and many choose this upon initial setup based on which other networks are broadcasting in the local area.

-When your neighbours change their router, yours probably sticks with the channel it chose when you first set it up and this is why your Wi-Fi can be fine one day, and terrible the next.
-Some routers, notably BT's recent Home Hubs, can change their channel to avoid interference, but you may still prefer to use the technique below to see if there's a better channel with less interference.
+When your neighbours change their router, yours probably sticks with the default channel or the one it chose when you first set it up and this is why your Wi-Fi can be fine one day, and terrible the next.
+Some routers, notably BT's Home Hubs, can change their channel to avoid interference, but you may still prefer to use the technique below to see if there's a better channel with less interference.

 When multiple Wi-Fi networks overlap, it can cause so much interference that you'll all suffer from slow Wi-Fi speeds which means web pages will take longer to load and videos might stutter when streaming from YouTube or iPlayer.

-The problem could lie elsewhere - poor Wi-Fi coverage could be fixed by buying a better router - but if you can see your device has a strong Wi-Fi signal, slow speeds can be due to interference.
+The problem could lie elsewhere.
+If it's poor Wi-Fi coverage causing the problem, it could be fixed by buying a mesh Wi-Fi kit - such as the excellent Linksys Velop Dual Band - but if you can see your device has a strong Wi-Fi signal, slow speeds can be due to interference.

-The best way to discover which channel nearby networks are using is to download an app.
-There are many free options, but here we're using an Android tablet and the free WiFi Analyzer app.
+The best one will be different for everyone.
+You need to discover which channels nearby networks are using, and you can do this with a free app.
+We're using an Android tablet here and the free WiFi Analyzer app.
 It's also available for Windows 10.

-There isn't a direct equivalent for iOS, and apps aren't allowed to report signal strength either, so it's best to use Android or Windows apps.
+There isn't a direct equivalent for iOS, and apps in Apple's App Store aren't allowed to report signal strength either, so it's best to use Android or Windows apps.